Tag Archives: rivers

 It is an important time for river advocates in Guelph.
 Tonight City Council will vote whether to update the city’s Official Plan with dubious protection for the Speed River and Eramosa River greenway.
 Coincidentally, this Sunday begins a week-long … Continue reading

 Today’s guest post exchange shows how rivers play an important role in the cultures of many cities.
-Joan Lambert Bailey writes here about Tokyo’s waterways while my guest post about Guelph’s two rivers appears on her blog, PopcornHomestead. ~~~~~~ Your … Continue reading
+Joan Lambert Bailey writes here about Tokyo’s waterways while my guest post about Guelph’s two rivers appears on her blog, PopcornHomestead. ~~~~~~ Leave … Continue reading

 For the WordCount Blogathon Speed River Journal is delighted to present a guest post by Joan Lambert Bailey.
 An old sakura (cherry tree) leans over the fence with haru jo-on (fleabane daisy) at its feet.
 Tsutsuji (azalea) blooms are the … Continue reading